#What if….we really decide to look for a fair and balanced human impact on the planet?

 Acting on biocapacity can also be based on individual behaviours, but mostly the best results can only be achieved through correct territorial planning, which means that it is overall a responsibility of public institutions.

-Biocapacity also has a quantitative aspect, which is mostly unchangeable: the available land and sea surface (in this study all is reporterd to only land surface).
+Biocapacity also has a quantitative aspect, which is mostly unchangeable: the available land and sea surface. (in this study all is reporterd to only land surface).
 For this reason, in the model proposed in this study, the possible actions to improve biocapacity are always to be referred to the area of bio-efficiency.
 What does it mean?
-It means that the available surfaces can be managed more or less efficiently form the point of view of “biocapacity production”, and the Bio-efficiency index (EFFidx) clearly demonstrates this.
+It simply means that the available surfaces can be managed more or less efficiently from the point of view of “biocapacity production”.
+The Bio-efficiency index (EFFidx) clearly demonstrates that.

 Just think how much more productive a hectare of land returned to agricolture can be after demolishing unused buildings!
 How many unused buildings are there around?
 Humanity despite that continues to build new buildings by removing green spaces; this is just an example of wrong behaviour which leads to the opposite result.
 To go deeper inside in possible solutions to increase biocapacity, take a look at Nature Research Journal.

 Acting on the size of the population is perhaps the hardest thing to accept culturally.
-Anyway we have come to a point, after centuries of continuous growth, that the current population level has become unsustainable… the simulations in this study demonstrate this quite clearly; if you look at the data the only alternatives are to drastically reduce the individual ecological footprint (and therefore accepting to profoundly change lifestyles) and to exponentially increase biocapacity ( a practically impossible feat in many advanced countries).
-This area cannot be left to the individual dimension, but serious demographic and family planning policies are needed and expected from all the major institutions, as well as a major cultural change.
+Anyway we have come to a point, after centuries of continuous growth, that the current population level has become unsustainable.
+The simulations in this study demonstrate this quite clearly.
+Looking at the data, the only alternatives come from drastically reducing the individual ecological footprint (and therefore accepting to profoundly change lifestyles) and to exponentially increase biocapacity ( too hard to do in many advanced countries).
+This area cannot be left to the individual dimension; serious demographic and family planning policies are needed and expected from all the major institutions instead, as well as a major cultural change.
 This chapter will be one of the greatest challenges facing the world insitutions in the future.
 To go deeper inside the topic, take a look at this great website and project: TOP- The overpopulation project

 Thanks for your donation, this work is voluntary and unpaid.
 Every small donations allow me to continue to work in order to get people aware on how to build together a sustainable world!